-Provided that the classification of infrastructure loan as a sub-standard asset shall be in accordance with the provisions of paragraph 23 of these Directions;
+Provided that the classification of infrastructure loan as a substandard asset shall be in accordance with the provisions of paragraph 27 of these Directions;

-(xvii) "subordinated debt" means an instrument, which is fully paid up, is unsecured and is subordinated to the claims of other creditors and is free from restrictive clauses and is not redeemable at the instance of the holder or without the consent of the supervisory authority of non-banking financial company.
+(xxiv) "subordinated debt" means an instrument, which is fully paid up, is unsecured and is subordinated to the claims of other creditors and is free from restrictive clauses and is not redeemable at the instance of the holder or without the consent of the supervisory authority of the non-banking financial company.
 The book value of such instrument shall be subjected to discounting as provided hereunder:

-Remaining Maturity of the instrumentsRate of discount

-- (a) Upto one year - (b) More than one year but upto two years - (c) More than two years but upto three years - (d) More than three years but upto four years - (e) More than four years but upto five years to the extent such discounted value does not exceed fifty per cent of Tier I capital;
+Ren naining Maturity of the instruments Rate of discount (a) Upto one year 100 per cent (b) More than one year but upto two years 80 per cent (c) More than two years but upto three years 60 per cent (d) More than three years but upto four years 40 per cent (e) More than four years but upto five years 20 per cent to the extent such discounted value does not exceed fifty per cent of Tier I capital;

-- (xviii) "substantial interest" means holding of a beneficial interest by an individual or his spouse or minor child, whether singly or taken together in the shares of a company, the amount paid up on which exceeds ten per cent of the paid up capital of the company; or the capital subscribed by all the partners of a partnership firm; - (xix) "Tier I Capital" means owned fund as reduced by investment in shares of other non-banking financial companies and in shares, debentures, bonds, outstanding loans and advances including hire purchase and lease finance made to and deposits with subsidiaries and companies in the same group exceeding, in aggregate, ten per cent of the owned fund; - (xx) "Tier II capital" includes the following: - (a) preference shares other than those which are compulsorily convertible into equity; - (b) revaluation reserves at discounted rate of fifty five per cent; - 7[(c) general provisions (including that for standard assets) and loss reserves to the extent these are not attributable to actual diminution in value or identifiable potential loss in any specific asset and are available to meet unexpected losses, to the extent of one and one fourth per cent of risk weighted assets;] - (d) hybrid debt capital instruments; and - (e) subordinated debt - to the extent the aggregate does not exceed Tier I capital.
+(xxv) "substantial interest" means holding of a beneficial interest by an individual or his spouse or minor child, whether singly or taken together in the shares of a company, the amount paid up on which exceeds ten per

+- cent of the paid up capital of the company; or the capital subscribed by all the partners of a partnership firm; - (xxvi) 'Systemically important non-deposit taking non-banking financial company', means a non-banking financial company not accepting / holding public deposits and having total assets of Rs.
+500 crore and above as shown in the last audited balance sheet; - (xxvii) "Tier I Capital" means owned fund as reduced by investment in shares of other non-banking financial companies and in shares, debentures, bonds, outstanding loans and advances including hire purchase and lease finance made to and deposits with subsidiaries and companies in the same group exceeding, in aggregate, ten per cent of the owned fund; and perpetual debt instruments issued by a non-deposit taking non-banking financial company in each year to the extent it does not exceed 15% of the aggregate Tier I Capital of such company as on March 31 of the previous accounting year;

+(xxviii) "Tier II capital" includes the following:

-(2) Other words or expressions used but not defined herein and defined in the Reserve Bank of India Act, 1934 (2 of 1934) or the Non-Banking Financial Companies Acceptance of Public Deposits (Reserve Bank) Directions, 1998 or the Residuary Non-Banking Companies (Reserve Bank) Directions, 1987 shall have the same meaning as assigned to them under that Act or those Directions.
-Any other words or expressions not defined in that Act or those Directions, shall have the same meaning assigned to them in the Companies Act, 1956 (1 of 1956).
+- (a) preference shares other than those which are compulsorily convertible into equity; - (b) revaluation reserves at discounted rate of fifty five percent; - (c) General Provisions (including that for Standard Assets) and loss reserves to the extent these are not attributable to actual diminution in value or identifiable potential loss in any specific asset and are available to meet unexpected losses, to the extent of one and one fourth percent of risk weighted assets; - (d) hybrid debt capital instruments; - (e) subordinated debt; and - (f) perpetual debt instruments issued by a non-deposit taking non-banking financial company which is in excess of what qualifies for Tier I Capital, - to the extent the aggregate does not exceed Tier I capital. - (2) Words or expressions used and not defined in these directions but defined in the Reserve Bank of India Act, 1934 (2 of 1934) or the Non-Banking Financial Companies Acceptance of Public Deposits (Reserve Bank) Directions, 1998 shall have the meanings respectively assigned to them under that Act or Directions.
+Any words or expressions used and not defined in these directions or in the RBI Act or any of the Directions issued by the RBI, shall have the meanings respectively assigned to them under the Companies Act, 2013 (18 of 2013).